 ]]>

-http://4wheelznodivi.sites.nut247h.net/driving-instructor-training/inside-new-practical-driving-test-marking-system/feed/ 0
+https://4wheelznodivi.sites.nut247h.net/driving-instructor-training/inside-new-practical-driving-test-marking-system/feed/ 0

-33 new drivers a day have their licence revoked http://4wheelznodivi.sites.nut247h.net/general/33-new-drivers-day-licence-revoked/ http://4wheelznodivi.sites.nut247h.net/general/33-new-drivers-day-licence-revoked/#respond Wed, 20 Nov 2019 09:18:38 +0000 https://www.4wheelz.co.uk/?p=11499
+33 new drivers a day have their licence revoked https://4wheelznodivi.sites.nut247h.net/general/33-new-drivers-day-licence-revoked/ https://4wheelznodivi.sites.nut247h.net/general/33-new-drivers-day-licence-revoked/#respond Wed, 20 Nov 2019 09:18:38 +0000 https://www.4wheelz.co.uk/?p=11499

 A freedom of information request has revealed that an average of 33 new drivers per day had their licence revoked during 2018, after exceeding six penalty points within two years of passing their driving test.